Gareboo/cathyjs/readme.md

 # Cathyjs
 A chatbot api which is completely free.
 It is mainly created for discord bots.
-It can be used in other fields too.

 # Installing
 [![NPM](https://nodei.co/npm/cathyjs.png)](https://nodei.co/npm/cathyjs/)